Automattic/wp-calypso/packages/wp-checkout/README.md

 ### Billing details

-An initial billing address can be optionally provided using the `defaultBillingContact` prop on `WPCheckout`.
-It should be an object whose properties vary based on the expected fields in the second step.
-The full set of properties can be seen in the example below.

-If the billing address is set or changed during the second step, the updated address will be used for the checkout automatically without mutating the `defaultBillingContact` prop.
-However, as a side effect, the optional `onChangeBillingContact` prop will be called with the updated address object so that the parent component can update any associated records.
+The billing address may be automatically filled based on the server.
+If the billing address is set or changed during the second step, the updated address will be used for the checkout.
+However, as a side effect, the optional `onChangeBillingContact` prop will be called with the updated address object so that the parent component can take any neccessary actions like updating the line items, totals, and amount.

-Any change to the `defaultBillingContact` prop while the component is visible will be treated as new default field values, but will not override anything that was typed in the form.

 ### Review order